gitgitgadget/gitgitgadget/res/WELCOME.md

 New contributors who want advice are encouraged to join [git-mentoring@googlegroups.com](https://groups.google.com/forum/#!forum/git-mentoring), where volunteers who regularly contribute to Git are willing to answer newbie questions, give advice, or otherwise provide mentoring to interested contributors.
 You must join in order to post or view messages, but anyone can join.

-You may also be able to find help in real time in the developer IRC channel, [`#git-devel`](https://webchat.freenode.net/#git-devel) on Freenode.
+You may also be able to find help in real time in the developer IRC channel, [`#git-devel`](https://web.libera.chat/#git-devel) on Libera Chat.
 Remember that IRC does not support offline messaging, so if you send someone a private message and log out, they cannot respond to you.
 The scrollback of `#git-devel` is [archived](https://colabti.org/irclogger//irclogger_logs/git-devel), though.